welpo/spectro/README.md

 **Optional dependencies**:

-- `ffmpeg` or `avconv` to process ape, WMA, MP4 and AAC files.
+- `ffmpeg` or `avconv` to process ape, WMA, MP4 and AAC files: https://ffmpeg.org/download.html or https://libav.org/download/
-- `ImageMagick` to use the --compare feature (the `convert` tool from the suite is needed to create the .gif)
+- `ImageMagick` to use the --compare feature (the `convert` tool from the suite is needed to create the .gif): http://imagemagick.org/script/binary-releases.php
 - `optipng` to optimise the spectrograms.
 Necessary more often than not to avoid imgur transcoding the images to `.jpg`: http://optipng.sourceforge.net
 - `shasum` to include the file SHA on the output BBCode output as well as `sox`'s spectrogram title.